attract/AGCache/README.md

         }
 ```

-If you need batch images downloading, use another function:
+If you need to download batch images, use another function:
 ```
 AGCache.shared.downloadImages(from: [urlStrings], size: CGSize(width: 100, height: 100)) { (cacheDictionary: [String:UIImage?]) in
             // needed images are saved in dictionary, call them by url }
 ```

-Another method allows you to download and resize image without storing it locally:
+Another method allows you to download and resize images without storing them locally:

 ```
 func downloadWithoutSavingToOffline(from urlString: String, size: CGSize, completion: @escaping (_ completion: UIImage?) -> Void)
 ```

-And, of course, if you need to clear cache, you can do it next way:
+And, of course, if you need to clear the cache, you can do it the following way:

 ```
 AGCache.shared.clearAll()